spirom/spark-streaming-with-kafka/README.md

 ## Dependencies

 The project was created with IntelliJ Idea 14 Community Edition.
-It is known to work with JDK 1.7, Scala 2.11.2, Kafka 0.8.2.1, kafka-unit 0.2 and Spark 2.1.0 on Ubuntu Linux.
+It is known to work with JDK 1.7, Scala 2.11.2, kafka-unit 0.2 and Spark 2.1.0 with its Kafka 0.8 shim library on Ubuntu Linux.

 It uses the package spark-streaming-kafka-0-8 for Spark Streaming integration with Kafka.
 This is to obtain access to the stable API -- the details behind this are explained in the
 [Spark 2.1.0 documentation](https://spark.apache.org/docs/2.1.0/streaming-kafka-integration.html).

-## _Note:_ Using The Experimental Kafka 0.10.0 APIs
+## _Note:_ Using The Experimental (Direct DStream) Kafka 0.10.0 APIs

-I'm exploring the new experimental APIs based on Kafka 0.10 on the [kafka0.10](https://github.com/spirom/spark-streaming-with-kafka/tree/kafka0.10) branch, and probably won't merge that branch back to master until the new APIs become mainstream, which probably won't be anytime soon.
+I'm exploring the new experimental APIs (Direct DStream instead of Receiver DStream) based on Kafka 0.10 on the [kafka0.10](https://github.com/spirom/spark-streaming-with-kafka/tree/kafka0.10) branch, and probably won't merge that branch back to master until the new APIs become mainstream, which probably won't be anytime soon.
 The functional differences are causing me to reorganize the examples on that branch somewhat.

-Again, the details are explained in the
-[Spark 2.1.0 documentation](https://spark.apache.org/docs/2.1.0/streaming-kafka-integration.html).
+Again, the details of the experimental APIs are explained in the [Spark 2.1.0 documentation](https://spark.apache.org/docs/2.1.0/streaming-kafka-integration.html).

 ## Utilities